|Best machine-washable||Sunbeam Premium Electric Heated Throw Blanket||Check Price||

 Heated blankets are available in all different price ranges, and it’s possible to find a good one for under $50.
 When you start going down in price, though, you’ll find fewer features like dual heating zones.
 Sometimes a smaller price tag means a smaller, thinner blanket.
 However, a throw-size blanket for use on a chair or couch is not designed to be that large anyway, so it’s easier to find budget blankets in that size range.
 Blanket for one, please!

-Best budget heated blanket for under $50: Beautyrest Brushed Long Fur Electric Throw
+Best budget: Beautyrest Brushed Long Fur Electric Throw

 A great choice for your couch or chair, this electric throw blanket can be adjusted to your comfort with three heat settings.
 The plush fabric is comfortable, available in various colors, and can be machine washed.